Complete the form below to download the case study.

 Steel Structure Cyclical Assessment Program

-A utility in east Tennessee initiated a pilot assessment project to determine the below-grade condition of their transmission system.
+A utility in Southeast, US initiated a pilot assessment project to determine the below-grade condition of their transmission system.

 Operating and maintaining transmission systems requires regular intervals of vigilant observation to maintain the safety and reliability of all structures.
 A commonly overlooked concern with steel structures is detecting any below-grade corrosion activity and the rate at which it occurs.
 When active corrosion is present and rapidly occurring, it can put large transmission systems at risk and significantly reduce reliability.